Cloudsim

 • Tune the system bottlenecks before deploying apps in an actual cloud.

-• The Support of modeling and simulation of large scale computing environment as federated cloud data centers, virtualized server hosts, with customizable policies for provisioning host resources to virtual machines and energy-aware computational resources
+• The Support of modeling and simulation of large-scale computing environments as federated cloud data centers, and virtualized server hosts, with customizable policies for provisioning host resources to virtual machines and energy-aware computational resources

-• It is a self-contained platform for modeling cloud’s service brokers, provisioning, and allocation policies.
+• It is a self-contained platform for modeling cloud service brokers, provisioning, and allocation policies.

 • It supports the simulation of network connections among simulated system elements.